-We leave Athens and drive south to the Peloponese.
-After a short stop in Corinth Canal we continue to Nemea, one of the most important wine regions for the production of red wine in Greece.
-We will visit some of the best wineries there, the temple of Zeus in Nemea and afterwards we return to Athens.
+We leave Athens and drive south to the Peloponnese.
+After a short stop in Corinth Canal, we continue to Nemea, one of the most important wine regions for the production of red wine in Greece.
+We will visit some of the best wineries there, the temple of Zeus in Nemea and afterward we return to Athens.

 Information about Nemea According to archaeological excavations, the wine was first produced in Nemea almost 3500 years ago.
 Nemea is one of the largest winemaking regions of Greece and produces some of its best wines.
 The prominent grape here is Ayoryitiko, one of the noblest of the Greek red grapes, which got its name from the town of Nemea originally called “Agios Georgios” or St. George.
 Ayoryitiko produces wines that stand out for their deep red color and remarkable aromatic complexity.
 Ayoryitiko’s soft tannins, combine with its balanced acidity can produce many different styles of wine, ranging from fresh aromatic reds to full-bodied, age-worthy reds.
 It also produces very pleasant aromatic rose wines.

 The Nemea wine-growing region can roughly be divided into three zones according to the altitude of the vineyards.
 At the lowest altitudes, in the valley of Nemea (250m-450m), light reds and dessert wines are produced.
 In the next zone (450m-650m) some of the best age-worthy reds are produced and at the highest altitudes, up to 900m, aromatic roses and fresh reds are made.
 Some of Greece’s most well-known wineries are located in Nemea and many are worth taking the time to visit.